A Comparative Summary of Eckhart Tolle, Sam Harris and Alan Watts

 Watts: “the point is to get with it, to let it take over.”

-While this would fully contradict our usual response to anything unpleasant, it’s not much different from when we challenge ourselves at the gym, follow a diet or quit smoking, which all require some discomfort in the short run for a future pay-off.
-The only difference here is that you can’t really grasp yet what the future pay-off exactly is, because you can’t grasp what remains when the feeling of a self dissipates.
-That’s because what remains is not a concept, so the mind can’t perceive it, like with the concept of infinity.
-That’s also why it only lasts briefly once you break the identification for the first time, usually after a few days of close reading and reaching a point of true desperation that makes you give up searching.
+While to surrender would fully contradict our usual response to anything unpleasant, it’s not much different from when we challenge ourselves at the gym, follow a diet or quit smoking, which all require some discomfort in the short run for a future payoff.
+The only difference here is that you can’t really grasp yet what the future payoff exactly is, because you can’t grasp what remains when the feeling of a self dissipates.
+This is because what remains is not a concept, so the mind can’t perceive it, like with the concept of infinity.
+This is also why it only lasts briefly once you break the identification for the first time, usually after a few days of close reading and reaching a point of true desperation that makes you give up searching.

 Harris: “[you’re] unlikely to recognize that the [first] glimpse of selflessness is the answer to [your] search”